21st-centuryman/micrograd-rs/README.md

 ## ⇁  Training a neual net

-We are also do do more advanced neural nets such as a 2-layer MLP binary classifier, the code for the make moons implementation is in the examples folder.
+We are also able to create more advanced neural nets, such as a 2-layer MLP binary classifier.
+The code for the make moons implementation is in the examples folder.

 ![moons](assets/micrograd.gif)